7 Key UI Design Principles for Multilingual Apps

-Mobile app design can be a mountain of a challenge.
-Certain basics should definitely be considered: keeping your users in control, catering to a simple and fluid user flow, or providing visual clues.
-However, designing an app that should transcend national and cultural borders is an endeavor that takes far more effort.
-Make it a global success with these core UI design principles!
+Multilingual UX design can feel like a mountain of a task.
+Certain basics should definitely be considered: keeping your users in control, catering to a simple and fluid user flow, providing visual clues, etc. Nevertheless, designing a mobile app that should transcend national and cultural borders is an endeavor that takes far more effort.
+Here are some core UI design principles to guide you in making your app a global success.

 The downside is that it overlooks countries with more languages in use.
 For example, there are 22 official languages in India.
 In a quickly diversifying world, it is important that your app reflects the needs of as many people as possible.